myokit/examples/README.md

     - [ ] Getting/graphing functions with pyfunc

 6. Working with multiple models
-    - [ ] Identifying common variables
+    - [ ] Identifying common variables with annotations
+    - [ ] A shared ontology?
     - [ ] Unit conversion
     - [ ] "Clamping" a variable
     - [ ] Importing components